Divergic/Divergic.Logging.Sentry/README.md

 # Installation

-There are several NuGet packages to give flexibility around how applications can use this feature.
+There are a couple of NuGet packages to give flexibility around how applications can use this feature.

 - ```Install-Package Divergic.Logging.Sentry``` [on NuGet.org](https://www.nuget.org/packages/Divergic.Logging.Sentry) contains the ```ILogger``` provider for sending errors to Sentry
 - ```Install-Package Divergic.Logging.Sentry.Autofac``` [on NuGet.org](https://www.nuget.org/packages/Divergic.Logging.Sentry.Autofac) contains a helper module to registering ```RavenClient``` in Autofac
-- ```Install-Package Divergic.Logging.Sentry.All``` [on NuGet.org](https://www.nuget.org/packages/Divergic.Logging.Sentry.All) is a meta package that contains all the above packages
-- ```Install-Package Divergic.Logging.NodaTime``` [on NuGet.org](https://www.nuget.org/packages/Divergic.Logging.NodaTime) contains an ```ILoggerFactory``` extension to support serialization of NodaTime data types

 # Configuration